Matthew 5:13-20 – Fifth Sunday after Epiphany

 We Learn as We Go

 As an enneagram five and as an introvert, I hate the idea of entering into anything without feeling thoroughly informed and prepared.
 But there are sometimes when you just have to jump into the process and learn as you go.
-My spouse and I were told that our landlords were going to sell the home we were living in, and it was not the home we wanted to buy.
+A few years ago, my spouse and I were told that our landlords were going to sell the home we were living in and, while lovely, it was not the home we wanted to buy for our first home (and we couldn’t afford it).
 With time not on our side, rather than jumping into another rental, we jumped into the house buying scene headfirst.
 We had to learn as we went: the mortgage process, FHA loans, realtor contracts, inspections, and closing costs.
 We made some mistakes and had to double-back on a couple of things.
 We relied on the deep wisdom of our realtor.
 We relied on the wisdom of the inspector who told us the house we found had good bones.
 We relied on the wisdom of my father-in-law who walked many different houses with us and saw the cracks behind covered up problems in flipped houses.
 We learned and relearned as we went.
 I never felt ready to buy a house.
 I never felt like I had all the information and some of that is because of the troubles of capitalism, markets, and loans being intentionally difficult to understand.
 But even though I was not 100% sure of everything, by the end (even though some things could have gone better) we ended up buying a wonderful house that we have now called home in for three years.
 We learn as we go sometimes.

 The disciples have heard the law and are learning new teachings, but even though we have not gotten through most of this Gospel, Jesus is already calling them to be sent out now.
 We as the church sometimes hold off on discipleship and action because we don’t feel like we are adequately ready or prepared.
 Pastors and lay leaders will say, “We can’t serve and give outside of ourselves until we solve the problems on the inside.”
 Congregations in transition will say, “We can’t develop a mission statement until a new pastor is called to tell us our mission.”